ussserrr/raspberrypi-uart-logger/README.md

 Solid electrical contact for both GND and RX is an important thing because otherwise there are real risk of bad data transmissions (some sort of garbage non-UTF8 symbols, etc.).

 ## Usage
-  0. `sudo apt update && sudo apt upgrade && sudo apt install git`
+  0. `$ sudo apt update && sudo apt upgrade && sudo apt install git`
   1. Clone the repo (you will also be needed in Internet connection during installation to satisfy dependencies)
   2. Edit settings in `manage.py`, `raspberrypi-uart-logger/miscs.py` according to your system:
     - UART parameters